HalCroves/gcphone/README.md

 ---
 ### Tutorial :
-/!\ For use this phone, you must absolutly use mysql-async 2.x !
+/!\ For use this phone (Linux), you must absolutly use mysql-async 2.x !
  * https://github.com/brouznouf/fivem-mysql-async/tree/2.0

  ---